 |Commitment to the Society||The Project||The Interview|

-|Essential||Ordinary membership (i.e. fully paid subscription for the session of application and previous attendance at at least 5 private business meetings)||Medically orientated||Attendance at interview|
+|Essential||Fully-paid membership for the session of application and previous attendance at at least 5 business meetings (talks during any year of study count towards this)||Medically orientated||Attendance at interview|

-|Desirable||Further commitment to the society e.g. committee or council membership, supporting events||Independent organisation||Appropriate presentation of self and project at interview|
+|Desirable||Further contribution to the Society e.g. teaching at tutorials, council membership, supporting events||Independent organisation by applicant||Appropriate presentation of self and project at interview|

-We also ask that all successful applicants share their elective experiences at our Electives talks evening in Semester 2 (April) if they are in Edinburgh at the time.
+We also ask that all successful applicants share their elective experiences at our electives talks evening in Semester 2 (April) if they are in Edinburgh at the time.

 Please find below the information regarding dates for application deadlines and interviews.

-Dates for Final year electives:
+Dates for final year electives:

-- Deadline for submission of proposal – 15th January at 9pm
+- Deadline for submission of proposal – Sunday 12th January 2020 at 9pm

-Dates for Medical Summer projects:
+Dates for all other medical summer projects:

-- Deadline for submission of proposal – 19th March at 9pm
+- Deadline for submission of proposal – Sunday 15th March 2020 at 9pm

 The Jasjot Singhota Award

-The Jasjot Singhota Award is an elective scholarship for medical students from the University of Edinburgh with interests in anaesthetics, pre-hospital care or intensive care medicine.
-The award is in memory of Jasjot, an alumnus of the University of Edinburgh and of the Royal Medical Society who was training in anaesthetics and had a real passion for her work and helping others.
+“The Jasjot Singhota Award is an elective scholarship for medical students from the University of Edinburgh with interests in anaesthetics, pre-hospital care or intensive care medicine.
+The award is in memory of Jasjot, an alumna of the University of Edinburgh and of the Royal Medical Society, who was training in anaesthetics and had a real passion for her work and helping others.

-Travel and Study Committee for the 281st session (2016/2017)
+Travel and Study Committee for the 282nd session (2019/2020)

 The Travel and Study Committee consists of three members:

-- The chair who typically serves a three year term and is a former president of the society
+- The Chair who typically serves a three-year term and is a former President of the Society

-- A representative of the membership (ordinary member)
+- A representative of the ordinary membership